Sine Control: Estimation Methods

 Where do these harmonics come from, when ostensibly, only one frequency is being input into the structure and controlled?

 Harmonics are created when the sine wave vibration is not matching an ideal sine wave.
 For example, a shaker system may not move as a perfect sine wave due to:

-A less than perfect sine wave generates odd numbered harmonics of the main frequency, creating harmonic distortion.
+A less than perfect sine wave generates harmonics of the main frequency, thus creating harmonic distortion.

 Harmonic distortion is a non-linear phenomenon, which in this case means that exciting at a specific frequency produces responses at that frequency and other frequencies.
 When harmonic distortion is combined with lightly damped test object resonances, vibration levels can suddenly change at given test frequency.
 This is challenging for the sine control loop.